Table of Contents

 Read Time: 2 mins

-The application firewall built into Sonar is specifically a web application firewall, which serves to filter, monitor, and block web traffic to and from a web application.
+In Sonar, the built-in application firewall is a web application firewall (WAF) that filters, monitors, and blocks HTTP/HTTPS traffic to and from a web application.

 What are Application Firewall Rules used for?